adamanteye/blog/src/2025-10-30-arceos-rv64/index.typ

 StarFive #
 ```

-So I have now verified that my SQL configuration and U-Boot firmware function
+So I have now verified that my SPL and U-Boot firmware function correctly.
-correctly.

 == Debian image